HA Grid Master and HA Grid Master Candidate configurations are not supported when Threat Protection licenses are installed on the appliance.

 The above configuration holds good only for IPv4 VRRP configurations.
 IPv6 VRRP configurations require only three addresses: the VIP and the LAN1 interfaces.
 For the IPv6 dedicated HA interfaces, NIOS uses the link local IPv6 address which you do not need to provide.

 When you deploy a vNIOS HA pair, ensure that the port connection allows for more than one MAC address per vNIC.
 For example, if you deploy a vNIOS HA pair in VMware vSphere, the port-profile to which the vNIOS HA and LAN ports connect should allow for more than one MAC address per vNIC.
-You can do this by changing the security settings of the port-group to accept "MAC address changes" and "Forged transmits," as illustrated in Figure 5.10.
+You can do this by changing the security settings of the port-group to accept "MAC address changes" and "Forged transmits," as illustrated in the following figure.

 For a vNIOS HA pair, you must configure both LAN1 and HA interfaces to operate.
 When there is a notification about failure in any one of the port, make sure that both of these ports are working.
 If one of the port is down and another port is still working, the HA pair believes its peer is active.
 But, there will be connectivity issues as one of the port is down.
 An HA failover occurs on vNIOS appliances only when both of these ports are down.
 For details about configuring these virtual NICs, refer to the Infoblox Installation Guide vNIOS for VMware.